A seemingly inconspicuous bird, the wren has captivated imaginations for centuries, including that of Inside Ecology’s Co-Founder, Kate Priestman…

 The Eurasian wren

 The RSPB reports that the wren is the most common breeding bird in the UK (8,600,000 territories), although it can be vulnerable to declines caused by prolonged cold winter weather (the species’ high egg productivity means that numbers usually recover after a few years).
-The BTO report that each wren population is closely adapted to its local climate.
-Research found that there is a close correlation between the historic regional climate and the degree to which the population is resilient to severe winter weather.
+The British Trust for Ornithology (BTO) note that each wren population is closely adapted to its local climate; research has found that there is a close correlation between the historic regional climate and the degree to which the population is resilient to severe winter weather.
 Wrens living in the north of Britain are more resilient than those in the south.
 Information collected by bird ringers reveals that wrens living in the south-west (the warmest region in winter) had a body mass that is roughly 5% lower than that recorded in east Scotland (the coldest region).
 Larger bodied individuals can potentially carry more body fat and have what is known as a ‘thermal advantage.’

 The wren’s vital stats comprise: